 There is a catastrophe concentration risk due to the large number of employees at the head office with staff insurance benefits.
 Capital for this is calculated based on the Standard Formula catastrophe scenario and the capital is held within the insurance underwriting risk capital component.
 This risk is materially reinsured, using three reinsurers to reduce concentration to any one reinsurer.
-Note that this risk has significantly reduced due to most staff working from home, but the capital requirements are unaltered as the future of hybrid working is still uncertain.
+Note that this risk has significantly reduced due to hybrid working, but the capital requirements are unaltered as the future of hybrid working is still uncertain.